-Every day is the same: we get up, we work hard, one of us dies.
-We call it Last Breath Day.
+Every day is the same: we get up, we work hard, one or two of us die.
 It hasn’t been me yet, obviously, but our numbers are getting down.
 It’ll be my turn soon enough.
+We call it Last Breath Day.

 There were almost three hundred of us in the beginning, the remnants of the Mars colonies.
 We were given clear instructions: work to live.

 Yesterday was a big assembly day.
 Whatever they’ve had us building, it’s now in five large pieces — maybe twenty kilometres a side — with perhaps another twelve or fifteen small ones orbiting them.
 Two of the bigger pieces finally joined together.

 Near the end of our workday, Kayla Wilkins came over and touched helmets with me, which should have given our conversation privacy.

 “I can prove it.
 We’re not in Sol anymore.
 That star,” She pointed at the bright yellow-ish disc that was the largest object in our black night, “is Tau Ceti!”

 “Kayla, you imbecile, your comm channel’s open!”
 Jed Barkly’s voice came through clearly.